Before You Hire a Spellcaster

 - Promise instant changes or fixed timelines

-- Claim to control another person’s free will with certainty
+- Claim certainty over another person’s free will

 - Pressure you to act quickly or escalate spending